WestGrid/ubcSummerSchool2018/1-program.md

 - Megan Lobay (data management)
   - Megan's DHSI course -- Tri-council policies, tools for creating RDM plans, file naming, sharing, privacy/security issues -- does not cover CC ...
-  - we would like Globus, ownCloud/Nextcloud, using these for file sharing and publishing
+  - happy to do a workshop on Globus, ownCloud/Nextcloud, and using these for file sharing and publishing, as a way of engaging with Compute Canada

 ## Action items